t8ortot/sheets-discogs-tracker/README.md

 **NOTE**: The script uses the Last Reload Date to determine if the row should be updated, which prevents the row from being updated more than once per day.

-## Customizing Structure
-Add steps to customize sheet structure in code. note warnings about changes to structure could cause messes that they would have to clean up.

 # Frequently Asked Questions
 How does the script get updated?
 - Updates to the script will be posted in this repository.
 Since the setup of this script is run manually as a copy in Apps Script, it does not and cannot have any ties to GitHub.
 In order to get and apply updates to the script, you will have to come back here to get the latest updates yourself.
 Updating is not required, but new features may be available that you may find useful.
 See [Updating The Script](#updating-the-script) for more information on how to update.

 Why does the script keep reverting my structural changes to the spreadsheet?
 - The script is hard-coded to maintain a certain structure so it knows where to put information properly labeled.
-Changes to the structure, such as adding or removing columns, can be done by altering the script itself.
-See [Customizing Structure](#customizing-structure) for more information.
+Changes to the structure, such as adding or removing columns, can be done by altering the script itself, however, changes are made at your own risk and should only be done if you know how to code.

 Can my data be sorted?
 - Yes!
 In fact, the script does not put the data into the spreadsheet in any particular order, so it is recommended that you sort your data often by using the filters available on the column headers.
 This is because the script is unable to detect how you have your data filtered/sorted, so instead of forcing its own filter upon you while updating, it will add new items to the bottom of the spreadsheet.
 Once re-sorted, these new items will fall into their correct places.